Saif-000001/Doctor-Recommendation-System/README.md

 ## Deploying FastAPI on Render
+Beginner-Friendly Guide

+**What is Deployment?**
+Deployment is the process of making an application live and accessible to users.
+It moves your app from local development to a server or cloud platform for public use.

 1. **What is Render?**
 Render is a cloud platform that simplifies hosting and deployment for applications and services.